ppriyank/Prince-Set-UP/README.md

 Try to follow the sequence of  commands as it is.
 Do  not do module load anaconda, doesn't seems to  work for me.

 ## Using Tunnel   (Outside NYU)
+ssh into gw.hpc.nyu.edu first, or use cisco vpn (allows file  transfer)
 ```
 ssh pp1953@gw.hpc.nyu.edu
 ```